kyle-tennison/notes/lecture notes/INTA-1200 (us-gov)/The Power to Persuade.md

 - Calls the press a fourth branch of government
 - Says the main power of the president is the power to persuade
-- Says that the government is not actually seperated
+- Says that the government is not actually separated
 - "The essence of a President's persuasive task is to convince such men that what the White House wants of them is what they ought to do for their sake and on their authority."
-	-Holds their "authority" above their head
+	- Holds their "authority" above their head
--